ap0hpcservices/lstree/README.md

         |----index.php(f)
         |----game.php(f)

-##More##
+## More

-You can configure display detail by class `LsTree` public API:
+You can configure the display details by modify the `LsTree` instance:

         setMode(mode)  			# 'html' or 'text' mode, default is html mode setLinkNum(linknum)  	# default link char repeat 4 times setLinkChar(linkchar)  	# default '-' is link char
         setDirMark(mark)  		# default 'd' is directory mark setFileMark(mark)  		# default 'f' is file mark setMarkDelimiter(delimiter)  # default is '()' for wrap 'f' and 'd' ls(dir)  				# specify the directory you want to display render(filename) 		# if you want write directory tree into a file, specify a filename